Ravenscrag, Montreal: Exterior

 The house is built like a villa or as an English country house in the Italianate style, following the principles of Victorian architecture.

-The exterior architecture of Ravenscrag meets the requirements of the picturesque image so sought after in the Victorian era by exploiting the asymmetry of the facades and the abundance of details.
-The choice of the Italianate Neo-Renaissance style is therefore not without reason: the multiple architectural and decorative elements used in the Italian Renaissance, such as the campanile, the bracketed cornice, the cherubs, and the Palladian-style windows, help achieve this highly prized picturesque aspect.
+The exterior architecture of Ravenscrag meets the requirements of the image so sought after in the Victorian era by exploiting the asymmetry of the facades and the abundance of details.
+The choice of the Italianate Neo-Renaissance style is not without reason: the multiple architectural and decorative elements used in the Italian Renaissance, such as the campanile, the bracketed cornice, the cherubs, and the Palladian-style windows, help achieve this image.

 Ravenscrag is built of rough-faced Montreal grey-stone with smooth quoins and window surrounds.
 It is primarily characterized by its tower or campanile, approximately 23 meters (75 feet) high and covering an area of 1.86 m² (20 square feet), which appears to divide the house in two.
 All of the tower's original balconies have disappeared, and some of the French windows providing access to them have been partially walled up.
 An iron flagpole once stood on the tower's roof.

 At the base of the tower is the vestibule, which was connected around 1899 to the old portico, creating the illusion that the tower had moved back several meters.
 This old portico, now sealed against the elements, features four steps on its south facade leading to a double door.
 This doorway is decorated with coffered rosettes in the center and surrounded by a sculpted string of Egg-and-dart, and leaves at the corners.
 This sculpted string is then surrounded by a string of leaves and fruits, each with a different decoration of leaves and fruits, cherubs, or lion heads.